stacks-network/docs/_org/wallet-use.md

 ### Stacks Wallet software only

-You need at least on Stacks Address to create a wallet.
+You need at least one Stacks Address to create a wallet.
 A Stacks address is a unique string of letters and numbers, for example:
 `SM7KJBA4UZ7Z20KD2HBXNSXVPCR1D7CRAV605MKT`.

 1. Double-click on the wallet software to open it.
 2. Select **Use a Stacks Address**.

-   The system asks you to enter an adddres.
+   The system asks you to enter an address.
 If you are a token holder, you should have generated several Stacks address during your the initial grant process.
 You can provide one of these addresses to the Stacks wallet when you start it.